 To a lot of people, it’s simple: A longer barrel shoots more accurately than a short one.
 “It just shoots straighter,” they’d say, and they’d be right about that.
 But they’d be wrong, too.

 The M16 rifle was built with a lightweight 20-inch barrel, which met military standards for accuracy.
-The newer M4 was shortened to make handling easier, with a 14.5" barrel standard in the military version, though civilian rifle barrels are generally required to be 16" or longer.
-But while a 20-inch M16 barrel does shoot straighter than a 14.5" or 16" barrel, the shorter barrels are just as accurate.
+The newer M4 was shortened to make handling easier, with a 14.5″ barrel standard in the military version.
+While a 20-inch M16 barrel does shoot straighter than a 14.5″ or 16″ barrel, the shorter barrels are just as accurate.

-Either way, a bullet traveling more slowly will show a greater drop at a given range, and will have measurably less kinetic energy at all ranges -- but the shorter barrel can still be consistent, and consistency, not velocity, is the key to accuracy.
-So if all you want is accuracy, you don’t need to choose a 24" barrel -- but if you want long range, the longer your barrel is, the better.
+Either way, a bullet traveling slower will show a greater drop at a given range, and will have measurably less kinetic energy at all ranges — but the shorter barrel can still be consistent, and consistency, not velocity, is the key to accuracy.
+So if all you want is accuracy, you don’t need to choose a 24″ barrel — but if you want long range, the longer your barrel is, the better.

-(Incidentally, the military guys were fully aware of the drop in expected range with the shortened barrel, but the M4 is still quite capable within the estimated 300 meter range of most military shooting.
-For distances too long for an M4 but not quite requiring a true sniper rifle, two longer-range rifles were developed: The DMR, or Designated Marksman's Rifle, and , the SPR, or Special Purpose Rifle.
-The DMR, with a 20" barrel and special scope, was issued to selected riflemen within an infantry unit, who had been trained to engage the enemy at longer ranges.
-The SPR, with an 18" barrel, is a light sniper rifle.
+The DMR, with a 20″ barrel and special scope, was issued to selected riflemen within an infantry unit, who had been trained to engage the enemy at longer ranges.
+The SPR, with an 18″ barrel, is a light sniper rifle.
 It was again given a special scope, as well as a suppressor, and added to the weapons available to sniper-trained special forces personnel.
 Both the SPR and DMR are considered to be usable to ranges of 600 meters or more – well beyond the 440 meters that Colt told us the M16 could shoot.)

-The vast majority of AR barrels fall between the 14.5" military M4 type and the 20" M16 size, with 16" being currently the most popular for civilians.
-You can buy 14.5" barrels, but for most of us it would require a muzzle device at least 1.5 inches long, and permanently attached, to meet the legal 16" minimum.
-Of course, if you put a flash suppressor on a 16" barrel, you get something a little over 17 inches long.
+The vast majority of AR barrels fall between the 14.5″ military M4 type and the 20″ M16 size, with 16″ being currently the excepted standard for civilians.
+You can buy 14.5″ barrels, but for most of us, it would require a muzzle device at least 1.5 inches long, and permanently attached, to meet the legal 16″ minimum.
+Of course, if you put a muzzle device on a 16″ barrel, you get something a little over 17 inches long.

 Short Barreled AR-15’s and AR-15 Pistols

-If that's not enough, in some areas they’re simply illegal for civilians to own.
-Where they are legal, they require some extra bureaucratic paperwork and a $200 "tax stamp".
+In some areas, they’re simply illegal for civilians to own.
+Where they are legal, they require NFA processing with the accompanying $200 tax stamp.

-In case you were wondering how much speed you lose with these super-short barrels, a 7" barrel will generally get you muzzle velocities in the 2200-2500 fps range, which is about 30% less that a 20" barrel.
-A 10" barrel, whether SBR or pistol, will usually produce velocities of 2500-2800 fps.
-Both will produce really exciting muzzle flash.
+In case you were wondering how much speed you lose with these super-short barrels, a 7″ barrel will generally get you muzzle velocities in the 2200-2500 fps range, which is about 30% less that a 20″ barrel.
+A 10″ barrel will usually produce velocities of 2500-2800 fps.
+Both will produce a really exciting muzzle flash.

-To sum up barrel length: For most people, it’s a 14.5" (+1.5") or 16" barrel for easier handling in close quarters, or an 18" or 20" barrel for greater range and muzzle velocity.
-In case that choice seems a little too easy, there’s one more thing to consider with these:
+To sum up barrel length: For most people, it’s a 14.5″ (+1.5″) or 16″ barrel for easier handling in close quarters, or an 18″ or 20″ barrel for greater range and muzzle velocity.
+In case that choice seems a little too easy, there’s one more thing to consider.

 AR-15 Gas Systems

 You remember the gas port and tube that causes the bolt to cycle.
 These parts, from the gas port drilled in the barrel, through the gas block, tube, and the gas key in the bolt carrier, collectively make up the gas system.
-With a few (piston-driven or single-shot) exceptions that we won’t discuss here, pretty much all ARs cycle this way.
+With a few (piston-driven or single-shot) exceptions that we won’t discuss today.
+Pretty much all ARs cycle this way.